Ammas

-Ammas (also written Ammes) is a village in the commune of El Ouata, in Béchar Province, Algeria.
+Ammas (also written Ammes) is a village in the commune of El Ouata, in Béni Abbès Province, Algeria.
 The village is located on the northeast bank of the Oued Saoura 2 km southeast of El Ouata.
 It is connected to El Ouata by a local road along the side of the river, along with the other villages El Maffa, Aguedal and El Beïda.